OpenCourseWare

 Every COBAE student should strongly consider joining the student professional organization aligned with their chosen

 major.
-For example, Management students should join MACSun.
+For example, Management students should consider joining MACSUN or Matador HR.
 Other COBAE student organizations

 are available as well.